hearts and minds

 The Constitution of the United States of America, and Amendments

-[The following noted legal cases that were heard by the Supreme Court include only those cases that most importantly advanced and then consolidated the legal theory that under the Constitution, a corporation is a person and money is speech.
-Cases that tended in the opposite direction (which have been effectively reversed by rulings in the above cases) are not listed here.]
+[The following noted legal cases that were heard by the supreme Court include only some cases that most importantly advanced and then consolidated the legal theory that under the Constitution, a corporation is a person and money is speech.
+Other cases, as well as cases that tended in the opposite direction (which have been effectively reversed by rulings in the above cases) are not listed here.]

 Santa Clara County v.
 Southern Pacific RR Corporation 1886

 (A corporation is a “person” under the meaning of the 14th Amendment!
-This case can be seen as starting the ball rolling, and is considered by legal specialists as establishing the cornerstone of corporate law.
-The exquisite irony of this case is that the crucial assertion that a corporation is a “person” in the meaning of the 14th Amendment, was (a) never permitted to be examined or challenged in arguments presented to the Court, and (b) the legal reasoning behind the assertion was neither revealed nor examined in the deciding, concurring, or dissenting opinions published by the Court, and (c) the assertion itself was made only in the headnotes to the case.
-This castle of corporate Constitutional personhood has been erected on a foundation of deception, evasion, and absolutely no substance.)
+This case can be seen as starting the ball rolling, and is considered by many legal, academic, and business specialists as establishing the cornerstone of corporate law.
+The exquisite irony of this case is that the crucial assertion that a corporation is a “person” in the meaning of the 14th Amendment, was (a) never examined or challenged in arguments presented to the Court, and (b) the legal reasoning behind the assertion was neither revealed nor examined in the deciding unanimous Opinion of the Court, and (c) the assertion itself was made only in the headnotes to the case, and (d) the Opinion of the Court explicitly examined and rejected the necessity of ruling on, or establishing any precedent in, a matter of Constitutional law.
+This castle of corporate Constitutional law has been erected on a foundation of deception, evasion, and absolutely no substance.)

 Buckley v.
 Valeo 1976